 Our HR processes give us the ability to track issues which may arise, especially through our staff assessment system and speak out procedures.
 We keep this under active scrutiny.

-Our Chief Legal Officer, working with Human Resources, has the lead on maintaining and developing staff awareness and procedures in this area, reporting to the Board.
+Our Chief Legal Officer, has the lead on maintaining and developing staff awareness and procedures in this area, reporting to the Board.
 We ensure that staff compliance training, including at induction, fully covers this area.